Tips and tricks for surviving long haul flights from a seasoned traveller…

 After you land, give your body time to get over what it’s been through.
 It might be “just a flight”, but the air pressure, stress, air conditioning, timezone shifts, and hours of uncomfortable sitting can really take their toll on your body.
 Make sure you plan some recovery time when you arrive.

 Get to your hotel, take a shower or a bath, and chill out for a few hours.
 I like to use a hydrating face mask and some more oil before bed, to give my skin one last blast of moisture.
 If I’m travelling light, I’ll slip a couple of single-use sachets into my washbag for the first night, rather than pack a whole bottle.

 If your eyes are still feeling dry, puffy, or simply tired out, try a cooling eye mask to recover.
 The Therapearl Eye-ssential Eye Mask contains little pearls that retain temperatures to give you a cool or hot eye mask.

 Pop it in a fridge or freezer to chill it (or use a bucket of ice from room service), or heat it in a microwave (you might be able to ask your hotel to do this for you).

 When cold, this mask is perfect for puffy eyes and headaches (I find it really soothing after long flights), while the hot eye mask is great for dry eyes.

 A few of my favourite products for surviving long haul flights:

-Disclaimer – some (not all) of these products were sent to me as free gifts.
+Some (not all) of these products mentioned above were sent to me as free gifts.
 But all of the products mentioned in this post are ones I really use and genuinely recommend.
-Some of the links used in this article are affiliate links – although this never effects my honesty or the price you pay.
 As always, all words and opinions are 100% my own.

 Do you have any great tips for what to take on long haul flights, and how to survive them?
 Scroll down to leave a comment!